johnny353535/yoi/docs/_pages/behaviours/sticky.md

 ### Not

-Use the parameter `not` to define one or more breakpoints on which you wish to disable the sticky behaviour:
+Use the parameter `not` to define one or more breakpoints on which you wish to disable the sticky behavior:

 ```html
 <!-- example -->